serjilyashenko/simple-pie-project/README.md

 You can find them in the `/src/packages` folder.
 If you want to use diagram package or check it out, please look [this](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/simple-pie), and [that](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/react-simple-pie) (for react wrapper).

-Meanwhile, the current project is for simple-pie and react-simple-pie development and demo.
+Meanwhile, the current project is for simple-pie and react-simple-pie development and their demo.

 ## Installation